Application Deadline for Fall 2020:

 Step 1 - PharmCAS Application:

-- Two (2) must come from Science / Math faculty
+- Two (2) must come from faculty in math or science

-- The third may also come from a faculty member or it may come from a non-academic reference (a pharmacist is an excellent choice)
+- The third may also come from another faculty member or it may come from a non-academic reference, such as an employer.
+A pharmacist is an excellent choice.

 Step 2 - Interview:

 When your application is complete, your file will be evaluated by the UNMC College of Pharmacy Admissions Committee.
 An on-site personal interview is required to enable us to further assess your communication skills.
 Only competitive applicants are invited for interview.
 We begin scheduling interviews as early as October and continue offering interviews on a regular basis until the class is full.
 Candidates will be notified as early as possible of potential interview dates and will be invited to tour the UNMC campus in addition to meeting and interacting with College of Pharmacy faculty and students.

 Step 3 - PharmCAS Academic Update: